isabella232/hermes-4/README.md

     ![add new general broadcast](https://raw.githubusercontent.com/ifad/hermes/master/screenshots/add_general_broadcast.png)

+4. When you (or some user) visit `example.com` or a path on that domain where you have defined some tips/tutorial, you will be able to see all the messages you have created with the awesome Hermes.

-4. Happy delivery, by Hermes! :)
+5. Happy delivery, by Hermes! :)

 ## License